 Emotional liability appears to be more common, and possibly more severe, in people with MS. This may include frequent mood changes, for example from happy to sad to angry.

 It is believed that the causes are the extra stress brought on by MS as well as neurological changes.

 Uncontrollable laughing and crying is a disorder affecting a small proportion of people with MS, and is thought to be caused by MS-related changes in the brain.

 Having MS can affect self-esteem.
-There may be times when it’s difficult to everything a person is used to doing, or they may have to do them differently.
-Focusing too much on these aspects can feel overwhelming.
-This 1 minute infographic gives some confidence boosters and tips for managing low self-esteem and MS. Thanks to the UK MS Society for providing the text for this infographic.
+There may be times when it’s difficult to do everything a person is used to doing, or they may have to do things differently.
+Focusing too much on the negative aspects can feel overwhelming.
+This one minute infographic gives some confidence boosters and tips for managing low self-esteem and MS. Thanks to the UK MS Society for providing the text for this infographic.

 MS organisations around the world have translated the infographic into a range of languages.